JetBrains/kotlin-web-site/docs/topics/gradle.md

 ### Set dependencies on test libraries

-The [`kotlin.test`] API(https://kotlinlang.org/api/latest/kotlin.test/) is available for testing Kotlin projects on all supported platforms.
+The [`kotlin.test`] API(https://kotlinlang.org/api/latest/kotlin.test/) is available to test Kotlin projects on all supported platforms.
 Add the dependency `kotlin-test` to the `commonTest` source set, and the Gradle plugin will infer the corresponding test dependencies for each test source set: